jonathanzhang98/campus-bus-simulation-system/labs/lab10_advanced_git/README.md

 ### Repeat

 For the other issue related to the Google style, repeat the above process of creating a branch, working on the enhancment, merging the branch back into _devel_, and resolving the issue in Github.
-To finish the enhancment for this issue, fix the errors from the output of cpplint after running it from the src directory in your project directory (i.e. `repo-x500/project/src/`) run `../../cpplint/cpplint-cse.sh --root=. *.cc *.h`.
+To finish the enhancment for this issue, fix the errors from the output of cpplint after running it from the src directory in your project directory (i.e. `repo-x500/project/src/`) run `../../cpplint/cpplint-cse.sh --root=.. *.cc *.h`.

 <hr>